Nahuatl: Classification

-Many Nahuatl speakers refer to their language with a cognate derived from mācēhualli, the Nahuatl word for 'commoner'.
-One example of that is the Nahuatl spoken in Tetelcingo, Morelos, whose speakers call their language mösiehuali.
-The Pipil people of El Salvador refer to their language as Nāwat.
-The Nahuas of Durango call their language Mexicanero.
-Speakers of Nahuatl of the Isthmus of Tehuantepec call their language melaꞌtahtol ('the straight language').

 History

 Pre-Columbian period

 On the issue of geographic origin, the consensus of linguists during the 20th century was that the Uto-Aztecan language family originated in the southwestern United States.
 Evidence from archaeology and ethnohistory supports the thesis of a southward diffusion across the North American continent, specifically that speakers of early Nahuan languages migrated from Aridoamerica into central Mexico in several waves.
 But recently, the traditional assessment has been challenged by Jane H. Hill, who proposes instead that the Uto-Aztecan language family originated in central Mexico and spread northwards at a very early date.
 This hypothesis and the analyses of data that it rests upon have received serious criticism.

 The proposed migration of speakers of the Proto-Nahuan language into the Mesoamerican region has been placed at sometime around AD 500, towards the end of the Early Classic period in Mesoamerican chronology.
 Before reaching the Mexican Plateau, pre-Nahuan groups probably spent a period of time in contact with the Uto-Aztecan Cora and Huichol of northwestern Mexico.

 The major political and cultural center of Mesoamerica in the Early Classic period was Teotihuacan.
 The identity of the language(s) spoken by Teotihuacan's founders has long been debated, with the relationship of Nahuatl to Teotihuacan being prominent in that enquiry.
-It was presumed by scholars during the 19th and early 20th centuries that Teotihuacan had been founded by Nahuatl-speakers of, but later linguistic and archaeological research tended to disconfirm this view.
+It was presumed by scholars during the 19th and early 20th centuries that Teotihuacan had been founded by speakers of Nahuatl, but later linguistic and archaeological research tended to disconfirm this view.
 Instead, the timing of the Nahuatl influx was seen to coincide more closely with Teotihuacan's fall than its rise, and other candidates such as Totonacan identified as more likely.
 In the late 20th century, epigraphical evidence has suggested the possibility that other Mesoamerican languages were borrowing vocabulary from Proto-Nahuan much earlier than previously thought.